It is impossible for most people to understand how a parent could deliberately kill their own child.

 In 2001— among the notorious women— Keli Lane, a former elite water polo player was sentenced to jail for the murder of her newborn daughter, Tegan five years prior.
 Allegedly, Lane killed Tegan after leaving Auburn Hospital in western Sydney with the newborn in September 1996.

 Keli fervently defends her innocence and belief that her little girl is still alive somewhere.
 Keli has always maintained that she gave Tegan to her biological father at the hospital as she was leaving.
 A man whose name she thinks was either Andrew Morris or Andrew Norris.

-In 1995, 19-year-old Lane gives birth to her daughter only hours after playing in the grand final of a water polo competition and attending a celebratory function afterwards.
+In 1995, 19-year-old Lane gives birth to her daughter only hours after playing in the grand final of a water polo competition and attending a celebratory function afterward.
 The little girl is adopted out.

 In 1996, Tegan is born.
 Two days later, Lane and her then-partner attended a wedding, giving no indication that she had given birth.

 In 1999, Lane gives birth again, this time to a son.
 The child is also given up for adoption.
-It is only then that the birth of Tegan was discovered, when a social worker came across Tegan’s hospital records.
+It is only then that the birth of Tegan was discovered when a social worker came across Tegan’s hospital records.

 Tegan’s body was never been found.